YangLab/SCAPTURE-v2/README.md

 	PBMC8k.PASquant.KeepCell.UMIs.tsv.gz
 	PBMC10k.PASquant.KeepCell.UMIs.tsv.gz

-# Single-cell APA analysis vignettes:

-* A vignettes of single-cell APA analysis about COVID-19 study could be found at https://github.com/YangLab/SCAPTURE/blob/main/Vignettes.html.zip.

 ## License

   Copyright ©2021 Shanghai Institute of Nutrition and Health.
 All Rights Reserved.

-  Licensed GPLv3 for open source use or contact YangLab (yanglab@picb.ac.cn) for commercial use.
+  Licensed GPLv3 for open source use or contact YangLab (liyang_fudan@fudan.edu.cn) for commercial use.

   Permission to use, copy, modify, and distribute this software and its documentation for educational, research, and not-for-profit purposes, without fee and without a signed licensing agreement, is hereby granted, provided that the above copyright notice in all copies, modifications, and distributions.